AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 - In the next exercise, we will observe the function triggers and event activities with Application Insights.
 - We need to have completed trips prior to performing batch predictions in a later exercise.

-In this task, you will run the generator and have it generate events for 50 trucks.
-The reason we are generating events for so many vehicles is two-fold:

-   - In the next exercise, we will observe the function triggers and event activities with Application Insights.
-   - We need to have completed trips prior to performing batch predictions in a later exercise.

 > **Warning**: You will receive a lot of emails when the generator starts sending vehicle telemetry.
 If you do not wish to receive emails, simply disable the Logic App you created.